FAQs About Behind-the-Wheel Driver's Test

 • Close your glove box and make sure nothing is sticking out.

-• Brake and gas pedals must be secure and properly adjusted.
+• The brake and gas pedals must be secure and properly adjusted.

 • Check your dashboard for warning lights and resolve them before your test.

-• Make sure there are no fluid leaks, such as oil, coolant, or transmission fluid.
+• Ensure there are no fluid leaks, such as oil, coolant, or transmission fluid.

 Which Skills Should I Practice for My Driver's Test?